THE INSTITUTE OF ELECTRICAL AND ELECTRONICS ENGINEERS, INC.

 Director of Operations

 Editor-in-Chief of the IEEE Transactions on Magnetics

 3.5 Assumption of Office.

-3.5.1 The officers and members of the AdCom shall generally take office on the first of January in the year immediately following their election.
+3.5.1 The officers and members of the AdCom shall generally take office on the 1st of January in the year immediately following their election.

 3.5.2 In the event of replacements due to vacancies or otherwise, or in the case of newly authorized positions, these individuals may take office mid-term as appropriate.